kirbs-btw/b25-model/README.md

 The Continuous-Bag-of-Words (CBOW) model aims to predict a target word, known as the *center word*, based on a given context of surrounding words.
 This model operates under the distributional hypothesis, which suggests that words appearing in similar contexts share similar meanings.
 Consequently, words located closely in a text are assumed to be highly similar, whereas words that are far apart are often dissimilar in meaning.

-In CBOW, the probability \( P \) of predicting the center word \( c \) given surrounding context words \( w_1, w_2, \ldots, w_n \) is calculated to maximize the likelihood of the center word appearing in the context.
+In CBOW, the probability $P$ of predicting the center word $c$ given surrounding context words $( w_1, w_2, \ldots , w_n)$ is calculated to maximize the likelihood of the center word appearing in the context.
 This is formally represented as:

 $$
 P(c | w_1, w_2, \ldots, w_n) = P(c|w_1) \times P(c|w_2) \times \ldots \times P(c|w_n)
 $$

-where \( P(c|w_i) \) represents the conditional probability of the center word given each individual context word \( w_i \).
+where $P(c|w_i)$ represents the conditional probability of the center word given each individual context word $w_i$.
 The model is trained by adjusting weights to maximize this probability, leading to an embedding space that captures semantic relationships based on co-occurrence.

 In a mathematical sense, the CBOW objective is to maximize the overall probability for the corpus.
-Given a hyper-parameter \( \theta \) (which represents model parameters), the objective function is:
+Given a hyper-parameter $\theta$ (which represents model parameters), the objective function is:

 $$
 \text{obj} = \arg \max_\theta \sum_{w \in \text{text}} \sum_{c \in \text{context}(w)} P(c|w; \theta)